Ice hockey in the United States: Television coverage

-In 1957, CBS was the first U.S. television network to carry NHL games.
+In 1957, CBS was the first US television network to carry NHL games.
 Later, the television network NBC also started carrying some NHL games.
 Both television networks held rights to show NHL games at times, but neither television network showed a full NHL schedule.
 They only carried select games from the Stanley Cup Finals.
 From the year 1971 to the year 1995 no United States television network had exclusive coverage of the NHL games.
 The USA television network started carrying 35 regular-season games and played the full schedule of the playoff games from the year 1981 to 1985.
 ESPN replaced the USA network in 1985 and then Sports Channel replaced ESPN in 1989.
 ESPN came back and later took over the NHL contract in 1993.
 The Fox network joined ESPN in the year 1995.
-After the 1999 season, ABC, a sister network of ESPN, took over as the NHL's over-the-air broadcast partner in the U.S., a role it held until 2004.
+After the 1999 season, ABC, a sister network of ESPN, took over as the NHL's over-the-air broadcast partner in the US, a role it held until 2004.
 Following the 2004–05 lockout, the NHL signed a new television contract with NBC, initially with co-existing cable TV rights with OLN/Versus.
 In 2011, NBC and the NHL signed a new 10-year deal, and shortly after, Versus was rebranded into NBCSN following NBC's merger with Comcast.
 The new deal also made available all televised playoff games on a national basis, with NBC's sister networks such as CNBC and the USA Network broadcasting a limited number of playoff games.
 Following the 2021 season, the NHL elected to split American TV rights, with ESPN and new partner TNT inking new seven-year contracts.
-This deal also allows all Stanley Cup Final games to air on over-the-air television (in this case ABC), though only on even-numbered seasons.
+This deal also allows all Stanley Cup Finals games to air on over-the-air television (in this case ABC), though only on even-numbered seasons.